 For the RA configuration with exactly the same final reference picture lists as in the reference software VTM-2.0.1, the proposed approach needs 732 bits in the SPS, 7 bits in the PPS, and on average 6.9 bits in each slice header, while the numbers for RPS based approach are 258 bits (a difference of 474 bits, or 59.3 bytes) in the SPS, 7 bits in the PPS (same) and on average 7.8 bits (a difference of 0.9 bits) in each slice header, respectively.

+In v2 of the contribution, the specification text was added into the zip file.

+In v3 of the contribution, the BD rate simulation results were updated.

 Introduction